pranesh229/react-ts-boilderplate/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+***Debugging** - Start your app by running `npm start`, and start debugging in VS Code by pressing `F5` or by clicking the green debug icon.
+You can now write code, set breakpoints, make changes to the code, and debug your newly modified code—all from your editor.*

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>